GRAF: Graph Attention-aware Fusion Networks: Conclusion

 \section{Conclusion}

-In this study, we developed a computational approach to utilize multiple heterogeneous networks with attention mechanisms and network fusion.
-The proposed GRAF showed increased performance over the state-of-the-art methods and the variants of the tool itself.
-Our tool learns the importance of node-level and association-level relations.
-With network fusion, we were able to utilize a GCN model with a fused network, but at the same time, we enriched the fused network with multiple associations.
+In this study, we developed a computational framework to utilize multiple graph-structured data from homogeneous or heterogeneous networks with attention mechanisms and network fusion.
+The proposed GRAF showed increased performance over the state-of-the-art and baseline methods and the variants of the tool itself.
+We applied GRAF to four different datasets from different domains, to show that GRAF is generalizable.
+Our results showed that GRAF outperformed or had comparable results with other tools on four node classification tasks.